Locations:

 “During labor, a birthing ball provides support in various positions, as well as a lot of comfort,” says Wilson.
 Bouncing lightly and rocking your hips while sitting on the ball helps reduce and distract from pain.

-In a study of people who had an epidural for pain relief during labor, using a peanut ball significantly decreased the length of labor.
+In a study of women who had an epidural for pain relief during labor, using a peanut ball significantly decreased the length of labor.
 It also reduced the chances of needing a cesarean section (c-section).

 How to use a birthing ball